 Tom Crompton from WWF has been exploring the psychological dimensions of environmental campaigning.
 Tom has set up a website with others interested in identity campaigning, as well as The Common Cause.

 Dave Key has also been one of the first people to apply ecopsychology consulting to organisational development, including projects with Cairngorm Mountain (Scotland’s largest nature-based visitor attraction), National Trust, Forestry Commission, Greenbelt Trust, Scottish Natural Heritage and several National Parks.
 Dave now lives in New Zealand.

 In May 2008, Mary-Jayne called a meeting of people involved in the UK ecopsychology movement.
 Since then a number of projects have been emerging.
-These include: this long-awaited website, a web-based UK Ecopsychology network, a European Journal of Ecopsychology, an ecopsychology anthology of mostly UK authors: Vital Signs: Psycholgological Responses to Ecological Crisis.
-Eds Mary-Jayne Rust & Nick Totton.
-2011(find out more).
-Karnac, London, and, since 2012 a yearly ecopsychology gathering at the Green and Away tented conference centre in Worcestershire which was initiated by Mary-Jayne Rust, Nick Totton, Emma Palmer (known known as Kamalamani) and supported in its early years by PCSR (Psychotherapists and Counsellors for Social Responsibility).
+These include: this long-awaited website, a web-based UK Ecopsychology network, a European Journal of Ecopsychology, an ecopsychology anthology of mostly UK authors: Vital Signs: Psychological Responses to Ecological Crisis.
+Eds Mary-Jayne Rust & Nick Totton, 2011.
+Karnac, London, and, since 2012 a yearly ecopsychology gathering at the Green and Away tented conference centre in Worcestershire which was initiated by Mary-Jayne Rust, Nick Totton, Emma Palmer (known now as Kamalamani) and supported in its early years by PCSR (Psychotherapists and Counsellors for Social Responsibility).